What Is Syphilis?

 Four stages of Syphilis

 In Syphilis diagnosis, it’s essential to recognize the stages and progression of the disease.
-Likewise other STIs, the syphilis symptoms vary with the passage of the stage.
+Likewise, for other STIs, the syphilis symptoms vary with the passage of the stage.

-If the primary stage shows up with syphilis chancre, the latter may come up with Syphilis in one month or another.
-In addition, each of the four stages has its severity and complications primarily alike, but some are highly contagious.
+If the primary stage shows up with syphilis chancre, the latter may develop Syphilis in one month or another.
+In addition, each of the four steps has its severity and complications primarily alike, but some are highly contagious.

 The first two stages of Syphilis are highly infectious, but tertiary Syphilis is the most dangerous.